Come unto me all ye that are weary and burdened and I will give you rest. (Matthew 11:28)

 Over more than 15 years our program has helped nurses, a mechanic, teachers, physiotherapists, lawyers and computer programmers graduate and find work.
 Sometimes only 6 months of support have been necessary.

 We have several people currently on a waiting list: 1) a 22 year-old woman studying psychology, who had to change her university when it was refused a license by SUNEDU and now faces higher costs.
 2) a 25 year-old woman studying psychology and working, who had to abandon her studies after 2 ½ years for economic reasons.
 She leads the youth ministry in her church.
 We would especially like to help her in memory of her pastor, Luis Villalobos, a much appreciated Anglican priest who led a parish in an impoverished area of Lima, who died of cancer last year.

 Help for an individual student is usually between S/.300 and S/.400 per month.

 We are looking for funding to be able to take these students on board.
 Please consider sponsoring a student or contributing to the general sponsorship fund.
 For additional information please contact Rev. Mark Ewbank at email@example.com or Jean Samaniego at firstname.lastname@example.org.

-While our church is closed during the COVID-19 pandemic, we are holding our digital services on Zoom, on Sundays and daily for Evening Prayer.
+While our church is closed during the COVID-19 pandemic, we are holding our virtual services on Sundays (Zoom and YouTube) and daily for Evening Prayer (Zoom).
+YouTube Link

-Please contact us via email for details at email@example.com.
+Please contact us via email for details regarding the Zoom services at email@example.com.

 The Book of Common Prayer has morning and evening prayer to you to connect to God everyday.